Donald F. Klein: Career

 Klein served his psychiatric residency in the 1950’s at Creedmoor Psychiatric Center in Queens, New York.
 In 1954-56 he served in the US Public Health Service at Lexington Narcotic Hospital, Kentucky.
 In 1959, he took a position at Hillside Hospital in Queens in the Department of Experimental Psychiatry.

 In 1976, he went to Columbia University as tenured Professor of Psychiatry, and as Director of Research and chief of the Division of Therapeutics at the New York State Psychiatric Institute.
 At the time of his death, he was Emeritus Professor of Psychiatry at the Columbia University Vagelos College of Physicians and Surgeons and the New York State Psychiatric Institute and Research Professor at New York University Langone Medical Center.

 Personal life

 Klein’s first marriage, to Estelle Manette (later Estelle Raben), ended in divorce.
 He married Rachel Gittelman, a clinical psychologist, in 1967.
 They had five daughters.

 While he was dedicated to his work, he loved spending time at his home overlooking the Atlantic Ocean on Long Island, and also traveling to France with his wife Rachel.

 Selected publications

 Klein DF, Davis JM, Diagnosis and Drug Treatment of Psychiatric Disorders, Baltimore, Md: Williams & Wilkins, 1969.

-Klein DF, Gittelman R, Quitkin F, et al. Diagnosis and Drug Treament of Psychaitric Disorders: Adults and Children.
+Klein DF, Gittelman R, Quitkin F, et al. Diagnosis and Drug Treatment of Psychiatric Disorders: Adults and Children.
 2nd ed.
 Baltimore: Williams & Wilkins, 1983.

 Klein DF, Wender PH, Understanding Depression: A Complete Guide to Its Diagnosis and Treatment, Oxford University Press, 1993, 2005.